zentrocdot/artificial-intelligence-tools/bash/README.md

 ### Explanation

 <p align="justify">The script calculates a valid resolution in pixel based on a given aspect ratio.
 The lowest possible value for width and height of an image is 512 pixel.
-If one of these two sizes is smaller than 512 pixel the AI generator may have problems to create an image of desired quality.</p>
+If one of these two sizes is smaller than 512 pixel the AI generator may have problems to create an image of desired quality.
+Since the Easy Diffusion values are divisible by 8, they result in meaningful values based on the binary number system.
+This way I using the preset values from Easy Diffusion to try to calculate a valid resolution in pixel.</p>

+<p align="justify">Easy diffusion has preset values for width and height, while AUTOMATIC1111 knows such a limitation not.</p>

 ## <code>analyse_exif_metadata.bash</code>